 I spent this past weekend in Italy with representatives of the Ministries of Education, Economic Development and Foreign Affairs, speaking at startup conferences and a Maker Faire, and discussing plans for Italy’s upcoming hosting of the Global Entrepreneurship Congress in March 2015.
-It provided me with some insights into this issue.
+It provided me with some insights into the challenge for policymakers trying to sustain public support for measures they implement with long-term horizons.

 Two years after the Italian Ministry of Economic Development launched an ambitious package of actions (Decreto Legge Crescita 2.0) aimed at turning the country into a startup hub, short-term results are far from jaw-dropping.
 At a festival on Sunday afternoon in Ferarra, I was reminded about how tough it is for policymakers to sustain their efforts to remove regulatory burdens for new and young firms.
 During one of the panels I served on, Massimo Sideri, the moderator from Corriere della Sera, got into a heated discussion with Mattia Corbetta from the Ministry of Economic Development and flatly declared their Ministry’s startup policy efforts already a failure - just months after their implementation.